-The general form for clause gadgets allows adaptation to individual situations (e.g., the length of the horizontal line segment representing a particular clause gadget in the representation of $H( \Phi )$ by line segments; how many of the horizontal segments representing literals contained in the clause lie below the segment representing the clause and how many above).
-Figure~\ref{clause_gadget_points} shows an example of a clause gadget where, in the grid representation of $H (\Phi )$, the clause was represented by a horizontal segment connected to one horizontal variable segment lying above, and two horizontal variable segments lying below\old{, the segment for the clause}. \old{The dimensions of the clause gadget can be adjusted by adding more uncertainty pairs to the sequences between the connections to the variable gadgets, and likewise for distances between connections and distances between connections and the left and right sides of the gadget.
-As a technical matter not indicated by the figure, it is also straightforward to modify the clause gadget to change by one unit the $y$-coordinate of a connection to some particular variable gadget without moving the entire clause gadget. \emph{This issue will be discussed later}} The width of the clause gadget can be increased by adding more uncertainty pairs as indicared by the figure.
+The shape of the clause gadget can be adapted to meet the requirements of the clause vertex it represents in the planar layout of $H(\Phi)$ (e.g., the length of the horizontal line segment representing a particular clause gadget in the planar layout of $H( \Phi )$ by line segments; however many of the horizontal segments representing literals contained in the clause lie below the segment representing the clause and however many above).
+Figure~\ref{clause_gadget_points} shows an example of a clause gadget where, in the representation of $H (\Phi )$, the clause was represented by a horizontal segment connected to one horizontal variable segment lying above, and two horizontal variable segments lying below the segment for the clause.
+The clause gadget is flexible, as its size can be adjusted by adding more uncertainty pairs to the sequence between two connections to the variable gadgets, and to the sequence between connections to variable gadgets and the left and right sides of the gadget.
+Furthermore, in a straightforward manner we can modify the clause gadget to move the connection to a particular variable gadget vertically by one unit without moving the entire clause gadget; e.g., the uncertainty pairs in the gray box in Figure~\ref{clause_gadget_points} can be moved up by one unit.

-Consider the three uncertainty pairs with brown and green points in Figure~\ref{clause_gadget_points}.
-If all three of the brown points are chosen, then it is easy to see that, while points can be chosen so that the connectivity subgraph arising from pairs in the clause gadget can be made connected, no such subgraph can be connected to the rest of $G_1$ for any choice of points in the remaining uncertainty pairs.
-If a green point is chosen from a brown-green pair, then the brown edges shown incident to the pair do not belong to $G_1$.
+Consider the three uncertainty pairs with white and gray points in Figure~\ref{clause_gadget_points}.
+If all three of the white points are chosen, then it is easy to see that, while points can be chosen so that the connectivity subgraph arising from pairs in the clause gadget can be made connected, no such subgraph can be connected to the rest of $G_1$ for any choice of points in the remaining uncertainty pairs.
+If a gray point is chosen from a white-gray pair, then the dashed edges shown incident to the pair do not belong to $G_1$.